+Term Def finition

+39 All Stark Infra-Electricity Ltd

+40 All Utility Assets Limited

+42 All Advanced Electricity Networks

+43 All IDCSL

-Designated EHV Properties As defined in standard condition 13B of the Electricity Distribution Licence.
-Designated Properties As defined in standard condition 13A of the Electricity Distribution Licence.
-Distribution Connection and Use of System Agreement (DCUSA) The DCUSA is a multi-party contract between the licensed electricity distributors, suppliers, generators and Offshore Transmission Owners of Great Britain.
-It is a requirement that all licensed electricity distributors and suppliers become parties to the DCUSA.
-Distribution Network Operator (DNO) An electricity distributor that operates one of the 14 distribution services areas and in whose Electricity Distribution Licence the requirements of Section B of the standard conditions of that licence have effect.
+Distribution Network Operator (DNO) dist Dis tribution services a or that operates one of the 14 areas and in whose Electricity he requirements of Section B of ans of that licence have effect.

 Distribution Services Area The area specified by the Gas and Electricity Markets Authority within which each DNO must provide specified distribution services.

-Distribution System The system consisting (wholly or mainly) of electric lines owned or operated by an authorised distributor that is used for the distribution of electricity from: Grid Supply Points or generation sets or other entry points to the points of delivery to: Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorised distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.
-Distributor IDs These are unique IDs that can be used, with reference to the MPAN, to identify your LDNO.
-The charges for other network operators can be found on their website.
-A full list of IDs can be found at the end of this glossary.
-Electricity Distribution Licence The Electricity Distribution Licence granted or treated as granted pursuant to section 6(1) of the Electricity Act 1989.
-Electricity Distributor Any person who is authorised by an Electricity Distribution Licence to distribute electricity.
-Embedded Network An electricity Distribution System operated by an LDNO and embedded within another Distribution System.
+Distribution System The system consisting (wholly or mainly) of electric lines owned or operated by an authorised distributor that is used for the distribution of electricity from: • Grid Supply Points or generation sets or other entry points to the points of delivery to: • Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorised distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.

+DUoS Tariff Id An identifier assigned to an SVA metering system which is used to assign the use of system charges for Migrated MPANs